muizzk/PHPCryptoLib/README.md

 **PHPCryptoLib is an API like library that simplifies the usage of PHP's cryptographic functions.**

+*PHPCryptoLib is only tests against PHP 7.1 and 7.2!*

 #### Supported algorithms so far:

 - AES